 We consider time-to-event (survival) data, where we have a dataset $D=\{(\mathbf{x}^{(i)},t^{(i)},\delta^{(i)})\}^n_{i=1}$ consisting of $n$ i.i.d. realizations, called \emph{subjects}, from a joint distribution $\mathbb{P}(\mathbf{X}, T, \Delta)$.
 Here, $\mathbf{x} \in \mathbb{R}^p$ is a vector of $p$ covariates that describes the subject, $t \in \mathbb{R}_{\geq0}$ measures time since the start of its observation, and $\delta$ indicates whether the event of interest (e.g.~relapse) has occurred yet.
 If the event did occur ($\delta = 1$), $t$ is the time at which it was observed.
 If it did not occur, $t$ is the latest time we observed the subject to still be fine, and so the outcome is said to be \emph{censored}.
-A survival function $S(t)$ gives the probability of a subject surviving beyond time $t$, i.e.~it is defined as the cumulative distribution function $\mathbb{P}(T > t)$.
-To ease notation, we denote the domains of $\mathbf{x}$ and $t$ by $\mathcal{X}$ and $\mathcal{T}$, respectively.
+A survival function $S(t)$ gives the probability of a subject surviving beyond time $t$, i.e.~the complementary cumulative distribution function $\mathbb{P}(T > t)$.
+To ease notation, we denote the domains of $\mathbf{x}$ by $\mathcal{X}$ and $t$ by $\mathcal{T}$.

-A subgroup $Q$ is a set of subjects selected from $D$ using a rule $\sigma_Q\colon\mathcal{X}\to\{0,1\}$ that indicates whether a subject belongs to $Q$ or not, i.e.~$Q=\{\mathbf{x}\in D\mid\sigma_Q(\mathbf{x})=1\}$.
+A subgroup $Q$ is a set of subjects selected from $D$ using a rule $\sigma_Q\colon\mathcal{X}\to\{0,1\}$ that indicates whether a subject belongs to $Q$ or not, i.e.~$Q=\{(\mathbf{x},t,\delta)\in D\mid\sigma_Q(\mathbf{x})=1\}$.
 The survival function of subgroup $Q$ is denoted by $\hat{S}_Q(t)$.